Powered By

 Gear & Skills

-- Tibault's Will will provide us with both damage and damage reduction multiplier, as we'll always be Unstoppable thanks to Rallying Cry.
+• Tibault's Will will provide us with both damage and damage reduction multiplier, as we'll always get Unstoppable thanks to Rallying Cry and Wrath of the Berserker.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.